cipherphage/go-networking/README.md

 - Using `net.TCPConn` offers more fine-grained control but at the cost of some compatibility (i.e., functionality will very between OSes).
   - Easiest way to access `net.TCPConn` object is by using a type assertion.
 This works for connections where the underlying network is TCP:
     - `tcpConn, ok := conn.(*net.TCPConn)`

+### Chapter 5

+- Be careful using the `net.Conn` interface for UDP because you may forget that you still have to manually handle things like checking the sender.

+### Chapter 6

+- TFTP, Trivial File Transfer Protocol, is an example of an applicaiton protocol that ensures reliable data transfers over UDP (see RFC 1350).
+The example TFTP server we write in this chapter only allows clients to download binary data.
+It does not support uploads, ASCII (American Standard Code for Information Interchange) transfers, or some of the later additions to TFTP specified outside RFC 1350.
+- "Please keep in mind that TFTP is not appropriate for secure file transmission.
+Though it adds reliability to UDP connections, it does not support encryption or authentication.
+If your application requires communication over UDP, you may want to use WireGuard ([https://github.com/WireGuard/wireguard-go/](https://github.com/WireGuard/wireguard-go/)), an application that allows for secure communication over UDP."

 ## Notes on General Network Service Metrics